-- 6. To select an existing event activity, select the Use Existing radio button and select the event activity from the drop-down list. - 7.
+- 6. To select an existing event activity, select the Use Existing radio button and select the event activity from the dropdown list. - 7.
 To create a new event activity, select the Create New radio button, select the event type from the drop down list and then click Create Event button.
 This displays the selected Create Event screen. - 8.
 Enter the required parameters and click Save in the Create Event screen to save the event activity and return to Create Event Registry screen. - 9.
-Select the required Trigger Event from the Event Name drop-down list. - 10.
-Select the required process flow from the Process Flow Name drop-down list.
+Select the required Trigger Event from the dropdown list Event Name. - 10.
+Select the required process flow from the dropdown list Process Flow Name.